adelarja/space_weather/docs/source/index.rst

 .. _install solarwindpy:

-   If you're looking for Solarwind's more advanced features, :doc:`install solarwindpy`, click on the links below.
+   If you're looking for Solarwind's more advanced features, :ref:`install solarwindpy`, click on the links below.